 - current tendencies research and analysis;

 - comparative analysis of two or more close industries.

 4. Guide or instruction

 This type of content will always be in demand, since people, well, always need to do something they don’t know how to.
-A guide or instruction is easy to write a well-written, clear and explicit one will generate you a great amount of quality backlinks, eventually opening you the path to joining industry expert ranks.
+A guide or instruction is easy to write a well-written, clear and explicit one will generate you a great number of quality backlinks, eventually opening you the path to joining industry expert ranks.

-In spite of the fact that ecommerce seems intuitive and clear to you, don’t forget that there always be novices who are hungry for guidance and knowledge – so give it to them.
+In spite of the fact that ecommerce seems intuitive and clear to you, don’t forget that there always be novices who are hungry for guidance and knowledge – and give it to them.
 Here the content ideas are countless and depend on what you or your team are good at – from setting up and managing the online business to how to interact with angry customers.

 What are anchors and why are they important for ecommerce link building